 Pulpit Rock is open all year round and can be accessed 365 days a year.
 However, due to the long summer days, June, July, and August are the most popular times to visit.
 That being said, the delights of the rock are not limited to these months – hiking season in Norway is from April to October and the bright leaves of spring or the rustic colours of autumn only add to the beauty of this stunning natural area.

 For those who don’t mind the cold, you can even go in the winter months.
-Due to the ice and snow this is less common as particular care is needed when hiking, however, standing atop the empty rock with the lights of towns glittering below is truly a sight to behold.
+Due to the ice and snow this is less common as particular care is needed when hiking, however, standing atop the empty rock with the glittering fjord below is truly a sight to behold.
 Just be sure to wrap up warm and always follow our advice for hiking this spectacular natural wonder!